-Yes, and No. As mentioned in our definition of a cookie, a cookie is a small text file saved on your computer that is used to store information about your computer and the site you're visiting.
-A cookie does not keep track of every website you visit or log information you enter into a website.
+Yes, and no. As mentioned in our cookie definition, a cookie is a small text file on your computer with information for a website you visited.
+A cookie doesn't keep track of every website you visit or log information you enter into a website.

-The only site would have access to the cookie file is the site that created it and that file only contains information about you that relates to that site.
-For example, it may store the last time you visited the page or keep you logged into a site, so you don't have to log into the page each time you visit.
+The only site with access to the cookie file is the site that created the cookie.
+Also, the cookie file only contains information about you for that site.
+For example, it may store the last time you visited the page or keep you logged in, so you don't have to log into the page each time you visit.

 Unlike spyware, a cookie cannot track everything you do.
-It will not make your computer slow, will not generate more advertising, and will not affect your computer's performance.
+It doesn't make your computer slow, doesn't generate more advertising, and does not affect your computer's performance.

 There are some spyware developers who've decided to include cookies and tracking cookies in their listing of detected spyware.
 Although some programs may list cookies as spyware, they're not a threat to the computer.
-However, some people have privacy concerns when it comes to tracking cookies on the computer.
+However, some people have privacy concerns when tracking cookies on the computer.

 It's up to you to decide if you want to save or delete these files.
 Apart from the potential privacy concerns, tracking cookies pose no threat to your computer.